-Bill Cosby: The fall of 'America's Dad'
+Bill Cosby: The rise, fall and release of 'America's Dad'

 Thirteen women, 12 of whom remained anonymous, agreed to be witnesses, each with a similar account of sexual assault.

-Cosby denied the accusations, which his lawyer called "preposterous", and the case was settled out of court in 2006 for an undisclosed sum.
+Mr Cosby denied the accusations, which his lawyer called "preposterous", and the case was settled out of court in 2006 for an undisclosed sum.

-In subsequent years, some of Ms Constand's fellow witnesses came forward and told their stories to the media.
-But the accusations were not comprehensively reported until Cosby's planned TV comeback thrust him back into the limelight.
+In subsequent years, some of Ms Constand's fellow witnesses told their stories to the media.
+But the accusations were not comprehensively reported until Mr Cosby's planned TV comeback thrust him back into the limelight.

-More than 50 women accused the star of sexual assault or rape, but due to time limits on cases in the US, only one - Andrea Constand - took the case to criminal court.
+More than 50 women accused the star of sexual assault or rape, but due to time limits on cases, only one - Andrea Constand - took the case to criminal court.

-Cosby's lawyers consistently denied the charges, calling them a "media frenzy" and asking why the women had not made legal complaints at the time when they said they were assaulted.
+Mr Cosby's lawyers consistently denied the charges, asking why the women had not made legal complaints at the time when they said they were assaulted.

-In 2014 Cosby said he had not addressed the allegations in public because "a guy doesn't have to answer to innuendos".
+In 2014 Mr Cosby said he had not addressed the allegations in public because "a guy doesn't have to answer to innuendos".

 But shortly afterwards, previously unseen court papers from 2005 came to light and showed he had admitted obtaining sedatives to give to young women he wanted to have sex with.
+The sedatives, called Quaaludes, render people unable to move.

 The accusations disrupted his hopes of a return to show business.
 Cable station TV Land pulled repeats of The Cosby Show, some of his stand-up shows were called off and protesters showed up to the ones that he still put on.